Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 }
 ```

-The parameters of a `Func<…>` factory are supported as well.
-The parameters are used as overrides for the remaining resolution, if not overriden again at a later point.
-The overriding semantic is an inspiration from another great DI-container: Shout out to DryIoc!
+The parameters of a `Func<…>` factory are also supported.
+The parameters are used as overrides for the remaining resolution, if not overridden again later.
+The override semantic is inspired by another great DI container: Shout out to [DryIoc](https://github.com/dadhi/DryIoc)!

 ### Lazy